Is It Legal to Use AI Video? Everything You Need to Know

 Is It Legal To Use AI Video?

-Yes, it is legal.
-Because the law has yet caught up with the technology, there is no clear answer to defending AI-generated content.
-Yet, one possible way to safeguard content produced by AI is by labeling it as a modified version of something copyrighted.
+Because the law has not yet caught up with the technology, there is no clear answer to defending AI-generated content.
+Yet, one possible way to safeguard content created by AI is by labeling it as a modified version of something copyrighted.

 Another alternative is to use a watermark to shield the information as a trademark.
 Companies that publicly acknowledge that they employ AI in content development face little legal risk.